rcekan/gworld/README.md

 [How I created an evolving neural network ecosystem](https://www.youtube.com/watch?v=myJ7YOZGkv0)

 The whole idea is that the `act` method mutates the environment.
 That is likely where the meat and bones of your creature behaviors will go.

-Ultimately, it might be interesting to have multiple species evolving, perhaps with different fit functions.
-More on this in [docs/multiple-species.txt](./docs/multi-species.txt).

-So much to do.
-So little time.
-I'll continue using it for personal projects and add to it as needed.

-If you're using the library and have a feature request and/or would like to contribute, I'd love to hear from you!
-(I guess notify me `@rcekan` with an issue, is that the only way?)